In the Cook Islands it's

 Palmerston is one of the most isolated islands in the world with a unique story to tell.
 Join me on a virtual tour with the help of Stella Neale, a direct descendant of the Englishman who established a dynasty there in the 19th century.
 Learn about daily life and get an insight into Stella's remarkable ancestor

-EXPLORE MITIAROAitutaki is a great place to just relax on the beach or swim in the pristine lagoon.
+EXPLORE ATIUAitutaki is a great place to just relax on the beach or swim in the pristine lagoon.
 But if you're after ideas on what else to do from bonefishing, island dancing and kite surfing to running a marathon (!), check out this new list of things to make your visit even more special

 TOP 10 TO DO IN AITUTAKIPalmerston is one of the most isolated islands in the world with a unique story to tell.
 Join me on a virtual tour with the help of Stella Neale, a direct descendant of the Englishman who established a dynasty there in the 19th century.
 Learn about daily life and get an insight into Stella's remarkable ancestor